Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Results and Analysis

 \subsection{Comparison of Different Models, Datasets, and Transformation Methods (RQ5)}

-In this RQ, we start with an overall comparison of the number of actual violations detected by our \methodname{} in different models and datasets.
-Then, we categorize these errors into their respective error types and perform a more detailed comparison by exploring the number of each error type found in each scenario.
+In this RQ, we started with an overall comparison of the number of actual violations detected by our \methodname{} in different models and datasets.
+Then, we categorized these errors into their respective error types and performed a more detailed comparison by exploring the number of each error type found in each scenario.

-Fig.~\ref{fig:RQ5} presents the number of actual violations detected by \methodname{} on four different models using the three input transformation methods mentioned in this paper, separately for MSCOCO and PASCAL datasets.
+Fig.~\ref{fig:RQ5} presents the number of actual violations detected by \methodname{} on four different models using the three input transformation methods mentioned in this paper, separately for the MSCOCO and PASCAL datasets.

-Firstly, concerning different models, we find that \methodname{} detects fewer errors in most cases for models that reported better performance.
+Firstly, concerning different models, we found that \methodname{} have detected fewer errors in most cases for models that reported better performance.
 This suggests that these models exhibit higher robustness when subjected to our testing method, which aligns with intuition.
-Secondly, we observe that \methodname{} consistently detects more errors in test images originating from PASCAL dataset compared to those from MSCOCO dataset.
+Secondly, we observed that \methodname{} can consistently detect more errors in test images originating from the PASCAL dataset compared to those from the MSCOCO dataset.
 This may be due to the fact that existing models are primarily trained and validated on the MSCOCO dataset.
 This finding highlights the potential benefits of using diverse sources of test data instead of relying solely on model-provided validation datasets to uncover more potential errors~\cite{fse21-MT4MRC}.

 More specifically, Table~\ref{tab:RQ5} shows the number of errors for each type detected by \methodname{} using different input transformation methods for MR on four models on the MSCOCO dataset.
 Based on the result, we have the following interesting findings.